JAMKuttan/Variant_Germline/docs/index.md

  The following columns are necessary, must be named as in template and can be in any order:

     SampleID
-        This ID should match the name in the fastq file ie S0001.R1.fastq.gz the sample ID is S0001 SampleName
+        This ID is a unique identifier for the sample and will be used to name all of the sample files and act as the same names in the VCF
+    SampleName
         This ID can be the identifier of the researcher or clinician SubjectID